Six Professional Services Contracts We Draft

 Independent Contractor Agreement

-Drafted to preserve independent-contractor classification under the IRS twenty-factor test and the controlling state economic-reality framework.
+Drafted to preserve independent-contractor classification under the IRS common-law test, which weighs behavioral control, financial control, and the relationship of the parties, and under the controlling state worker-classification framework (the economic-reality or ABC test, depending on the state).
 Addresses the right of control, the method of payment, the supply of materials, and the worker-classification representations the client needs to defend the engagement against a misclassification audit.

 Statement of Work (Exhibit A)